Mark O. Hatfield United States Courthouse

 Judge You handles discovery matters informally and discourages formal motions to compel, which take extra time and resources to resolve.
 If the parties have a discovery dispute, they should jointly email Courtroom Deputy Trish Hunt at the e-mail address above, and the matter will be quickly set for a telephonic hearing.

-If the parties anticipate they will need the Judge You’s assistance in resolving a deposition dispute, they should contact Ms. Hunt and advise her of the upcoming deposition date and time.
+If the parties anticipate they will need the Judge You’s assistance in resolving a deposition dispute, they should contact Ms. Hunt and advise her of the upcoming deposition date and time to confirm her availability.

 Judge You does not automatically schedule oral argument when a motion has been filed.
 The parties will be contacted if, after reviewing the briefing, Judge You believes oral argument will be helpful in resolving the motion.

-Judge You waives Local Rule 5-10 and does not require paper copies of any documents filed for her consideration.
-Note that the rule is not waived for documents filed in Judge You’s cases if those documents will be considered by another judge (unless that judge similarly waives the rule).
+Judge You waives Local Rule 5-8 and does not require courtesy paper copies of any documents filed in the case.
+Also, it is unnecessary to separately email the judge (or otherwise provide digital copies) of any briefing that has been filed.
+The parties should note that the rule is not waived for documents filed in Judge You’s cases if those documents will be considered by another judge (unless that judge similarly waives the rule).

 Pursuant to LR 83-14, wireless communication devices must be placed in silent mode while in the courthouse.
-Recording devices may not be used at anytime in the courthouse or in any court proceedings conducted remotely using telephone conferencing, video conferencing, or any other form of electronic communication.
+No proceedings may be recorded; recording devices may not be used at anytime in the courthouse or in any court proceedings conducted remotely using telephone conferencing, video conferencing, or any other form of electronic communication.

 Attorneys and parties shall conduct themselves with decorum and civility.
 This is primarily for their own benefit: jurors, courtroom staff, and public observers consistently state that they prefer a civil and collegial relationship between opposing parties and counsel.